 Whatever language I’m working in I always strive to write expressive code and to create modular, simple & maintainable code structures using inversion of control and following established design patterns wherever possible.

 I am also a big fan of behaviour driven development, although I’ve had few opportunities to put it into practice so far.

-I’ve primarily been a PHP developer since 2007, when I branched out from doing mainly Perl-based web projects for Tamar.
+I used PHP primarily from 2007 to 2014, after I branched out from doing mainly Perl-based web projects for Tamar.
 I have a deep knowledge of PHP’s setup, syntax, API and capabilities.
 I’ve used PHP in various environments and setups, and often compiled it from source.
 I keep up to date with the new features added in new versions of PHP.

 I’ve am experienced in using many PHP frameworks and CMSs including CodeIgniter for Energise, Symfony 1.0 and 1.4 at IPC Media and Magento (based on Zend framework) at Hillarys.
 I have never used Symfony 2 commercially, but I have played around with it myself, and it seems like a fantastically neat and well documented project.